sagiweizmann/WikiQA/README.md

 - _RegexpTokenizer_: Custom regex-based PTB-style tokenizer (option: 'regexp').
 - _SimpleTokenizer_: Basic alpha-numeric/non-whitespace tokenizer (option: 'simple').

-See the [list](drqa/tokenizers/__init__.py) of mappings between string option names and tokenizer classes.
+See the [list](WikiQA/tokenizers/__init__.py) of mappings between string option names and tokenizer classes.

 ## Citation

-Please cite the ACL paper if you use DrQA in your work:
+Please cite the ACL paper if you use WikiQA in your work:

 ```
 @inproceedings{chen2017reading,